luispuerto/luispuerto-net/_posts/2018-10-18-de-facebooking.md

-[^1]: [Social Book Post Manager](https://chrome.google.com/webstore/detail/social-book-post-manager/ljfidlkcmdmmibngdfikhffffdmphjae) & [Delete All Facebook Post](https://chrome.google.com/webstore/detail/delete-all-facebook-posts/mnjffgbbcofcajpmooahlcnjgpfmpifk?hl=en).
+[^1]: [Social Book Post Manager](https://chrome.google.com/webstore/detail/social-book-post-manager/ljfidlkcmdmmibngdfikhffffdmphjae) & Delete All Facebook Post (no longer online).
 Specially the latter one.
 Anyhow, I have to pass the scripts several times and usually the best results are yield when you go year by year.
 In the end, you have to delete by hand of the posts because they need more than *hot water* to get rid of them :fire:.
 [^2]: You can check if your account has been affected [here](https://www.facebook.com/help/securitynotice).